mercadopago/devsite-docs/guides/payments/web-checkout/receive-payments.en.md

 </html>
 ```

+You can also customize the checkout by entering this [Link](/guides/payments/web-checkout/personalization.en.md)

 ## 3. Enable payment notifications

 Notifications are automatically sent to inform you of any new payments and status updates.